- This event has passed.

 “I’m pleased that Ann Baldwin will be sharing her previously published work, and introducing participants to important, innovative studies by other respected researchers,” Linda says.
 “I’m particularly excited that she will also be highlighting conclusions drawn from scientific research she hasn’t yet had a chance to write up for publication.
 Over the last few years, I’ve asked Ann to present her latest findings to the Eponaquest Apprenticeship classes as an adjunct faculty member, and at one of my public lectures.
 The Beyond Words workshop marks the first time I’ve asked her to share this information in a horse-facilitated workshop open to a wider public.
 I really believe that now is the time for everyone to embrace this compelling, arguably life-changing information and learn how to translate it into action.”

-Both Linda and Ann emphasize that people can’t truly master these skills by reading a book or logging into an online course, and that’s where the horses come in.
+Linda emphasizes that people can’t truly master these skills by reading a book or logging into an online course, and that’s where the horses come in.

 “The nonverbal, interpersonal elements must be practiced experientially, and horses are proving to be exceptional teachers of these skills,” Linda reports.
 “During the workshop, we will see how these techniques are relevant to working with animals—with pets, in professional horse training contexts, and in the field of animal rescue.
 We’ll also learn how to translate these skills into human contexts.
 Whether you’re helping a crying child relax on a plane, managing stressful situations at home or work, teaching your employees new techniques for reaching optimal levels of performance, or taking these principles into community activism settings, Sentient Communication cultivates mindful, heart-centered intelligence for personal well being and social transformation.”